Egypt Tours From New York 2026 / 2027

 What should I pack for an Egypt tour?

-Light, breathable clothes, comfortable shoes, sunscreen, a hat, and modest attire for religious sites.
+Pack light, breathable clothing, comfortable walking shoes, sunscreen, sunglasses, and a hat.
+Also, bring modest clothing for visiting religious sites.